Australia legalizes same-sex marriage

 - The Prime Minister pledged marriage equality would be legislated by the end of the year

-Canberra, Australia (CNN)Australia's parliament voted to legalize same-sex marriage Thursday after years of political jockeying and fierce public debate.
+Canberra, Australia (CNN)Australia's Parliament voted to legalize same-sex marriage Thursday after years of political jockeying and fierce public debate.

 Cheers and applause broke out as lawmakers voted in favor of the bill following hours of debate and emotional speeches at Parliament House in Canberra.

-"This is Australia: Fair, diverse, loving and filled with respect for everyone," said an effusive Prime Minister Malcolm Turnbull, as he introduced the bill for a final vote.
+"This is Australia: fair, diverse, loving and filled with respect for everyone," said an effusive Prime Minister Malcolm Turnbull, as he introduced the bill for a final vote.

 "This is a great day, it belongs to every Australian."

-The bill passed its third reading with only four members of parliament in opposition.
+The bill passed its third reading with only four members of Parliament in opposition.

-The parliamentarians who voted in favor of same-sex marriage took time to let the jubilant moment sink in, celebrating with hugs, handshakes and proudly sporting rainbow-colored clothing.
+The parliamentarians who voted in favor of same-sex marriage took time to let the jubilant moment sink in, celebrating with hugs and handshakes and proudly sporting rainbow-colored clothing.

 In a particularly poignant moment, the ministers on the House floor and guests in the gallery began singing "I am, you are, we are Australian."